ipc-lab/NDIC/README.md

 ```

-### Results on KITTI Stereo
+### Results on datasets

 ![Results_plots](figs/results.png)

-In Figure 8. (a) and (b), we used `MSE` and `MS-SSIM` distortion functions for training the models, respectively.
-The values of the parameter lambda for the DNN models, and the values of the quality parameter for BPG and JPEG2000, used to obtain the plotted points are given in `Results.md`.
+In figure above, we used `MSE` and `MS-SSIM` distortion functions for training the models, respectively.
+The values of the parameter lambda for the DNN models, and the values of the quality parameter for BPG, used to obtain the plotted points are given in `Results.md`.

 ### License